AlfaBetaBeta/gmsh-crack-generator/README.md

 <img src="https://github.com/AlfaBetaBeta/gmsh-crack-generator/blob/master/img/test3/test3-pre-crack.png" width=100% height=100%>

 At the time of developing `crack.py`, gmsh would not add partition physical tags to the surface elements' taglist when partitioning a three-dimensional solid mesh.
 This is transparently addressed by the script, which in its current form expects the lack of partition tagging on surfaces to **always be the case** and ultimately adds such tags during processing.
-Execution does consequently not differ from the case that the mesh were monolithic:
+Execution does consequently not differ from the case where the mesh would be monolithic:
 ```
 $ python crack.py test3.msh \[3,4]
 ```